Ankit-akumar/bash_scripts/README.md

 ## deployment_checks.sh
 Automates the deployment checks performed before and post-deployment.

+## maint.sh
+Automates the maintenance checks of a server.

+## retrigger_flexo_notifications.sh
+Automates the process of sending failed notifications to another server.

 ## rss_memory_monitoring.sh
-Monitors the RSS memory usage percentage of the server.
+Monitors the server's RSS memory usage percentage.